tystuyfzand/precise-lite/README.md

 **Note: Please use the training-guide mentioned in the link.
 It's really helpful and the repo is tested using the commands mentioned in the link.**
 Custom training Method [link](https://github.com/MycroftAI/mycroft-precise/wiki/Training-your-own-wake-word#how-to-train-your-own-wake-word)

+### Data Collection

+To collect data your own data, use the [data collection repo](https://github.com/AmateurAcademic/wakeword-recorder-py.git) by Bartmoss and Dan.

 ## Installation

 First create a virtual environment to install python packages.